 - Down payment and credit score requirements: With an FHA loan, you can qualify with a credit score of 580 and as little as 3.5% down.
 With conventional mortgages, most lenders require a credit score of 620 and at least 5% down on the home.

-- Closing cost assistance: Did you know sellers can cover part of your closing costs?
-Most conventional lenders cap the seller’s contribution at 3% of the closing costs, but with FHA loans, sellers can pay up to 6%.
+- Closing cost assistance: With seller concessions, sellers can cover part of your closing costs.
+Most conventional lenders cap the seller's contribution at 3% of the closing costs, but with FHA loans, sellers can pay up to 6%.

 - Mortgage insurance requirements: Conventional mortgages only require mortgage insurance if the borrower puts less than 20% down.
-But with FHA loans, mortgage insurance is a guarantee, meaning you will be subject to pay an upfront mortgage insurance premium and annual mortgage insurance premiums over the lifetime of the loan.
+But with FHA loans, mortgage insurance is a guarantee, meaning you will be subject to pay an upfront MIP and annual premiums over the lifetime of the loan.

 The Bottom Line: Is An FHA Loan Right For You?

-If you have less than perfect credit and lack the funds to commit to a large down payment, an FHA loan could be a great option to turn your dream of homeownership into a reality.
-But for all of their advantages, FHA loans also come with a few downsides – from mandatory mortgage insurance premiums to lower loan limits.
+FHA loans also come with a few downsides – from mandatory mortgage insurance premiums to lower loan limits.
+But, if you have less than perfect credit and lack the funds to commit to a large down payment, an FHA loan could be a great option to turn your dream of homeownership into a reality.